ethanaturner/semantic-release-to-docker/README.md

 # semantic-release-to-docker
 Simple example of using GitHub Workflows to run [semantic-release](https://github.com/semantic-release/semantic-release) and build a Docker image tagged as the new version.
+The resulting image is pushed to GitHub Container Registry.

 ## Actions
 The `release-and-build.yaml` workflow makes use of the following community actions: